 Logging settings

 The platform uses the journald system service to collect logs. journald collects logs for all containers except dci_consul_1.
-You can change the journald logging level; see the related page.
+You can change the journald logging level, read more in the Logging level management.

 The journald service on the platform server and the location server is configured automatically.
 The service configuration is saved in the /usr/lib/systemd/journald.conf.d/dci.conf file.
 If the service has already been configured on the server, the configuration set by the platform will have a higher priority.